beckoningstranger/rappelkiste/README.md

 ### __Get in Touch Page__

   - The Get in Touch page is displayed with a one column layout for view for viewports below 1200px of width and a background page with an overlaid box on the left hand side for wider viewports.
 Here, users have another easy way to get in touch with the day care center.
+  - When users hover over the elements of the form, they get visual feedback as the elements are highlighted in orange.
-Upon submitting the form, users are taken to a simple Thank You page.
+  - Upon submitting the form, users are taken to a simple Thank You page.

   ![Get in Touch page - 1 column layout](/assets/documentation-images/contact-page-one-column.jpg)
   ![Get in Touch page - Layout with background image and overlaid form box](/assets/documentation-images/contact-page-overlay-box.jpg)